 So, Bogle set out to try something different.
 Instead of trying to outperform the market in pursuit of potential greater returns, as was the goal of actively managed funds, the index fund would simply replicate an index that already had a reputation for providing steady returns.

 The most famous example of this is index funds which replicate the Dow Jones Industrial Average Index.
 The Dow Jones Index is a list of stocks from thirty blue chip companies in the United States which are important to the economy of the country.
 This index is weighted by stock price and makes adjustment for things such as stock splits when necessary.
 An index fund replicating the Dow Jones Index then follows the behaviour of the index itself as it aims to emulate the highs and lows of the index.

-Index funds have low fees because they don’t employ highly paid fund managers to pick shares.
+According to the Barefoot Investor, index funds have low fees because they don’t employ highly paid fund managers to pick shares.
 Since there is less work involved in managing an index fund, as an index fund owns all of the investments in an index and as such doesn’t have to try and pick winners and losers, the fees associated with that fund are naturally much lower.
 And when there are less fees involved, it means more cash to put into your pocket or invest again as you grow your portfolio.

 By creating this type of investment option, Bogle opened up the share market to the average investor by providing a way for you to create a profitable portfolio without having to invest a significant amount of cash or pay high management fees.

 Just like there a variety of indexes covering multiple countries and sectors, there are a number of different types of index funds that are commonly today.
 These include: